thiagobarbosa/brazilianswhocode/README.md

 ### Generating directory profiles

-The directory's profiles are generated from the list of users that the Women Who Design Twitter account follows.
+The directory's profiles are generated from the list of users that the Brazilians Who Code Twitter account follows.

 To provide your own user list, replace the value of the variable `TWITTER_ACCOUNT_ID` in the `pages/index.jsx` file with the Twitter ID of your chosen Twitter account.
 To get the Twitter ID of your account, provide your handle to a service like [Tweeter ID](https://tweeterid.com/).